yongxuDM/yongxuDM.github.io/_pages/about.md

 Recent Research Interests
 ======
-* Gravitational Wave in the early Universe
+* Gravitational Wave from Graviton Production in the Early Universe
-* Multimessenger probe of physics before BBN
+* Multimessenger Probe of Physics before BBN
-* Phenomenology of Black Hole superradiance, Hawking radiation and Dark Sector
+* Phenomenology of Black Hole Superradiance, Hawking Radiation and Dark Sector
-* Inflation and Its aftermath: physics of (p)reheating, DM production and Mechanism of Baryogenesis
+* Inflation and Its aftermath: Physics of (p)reheating, DM production and Mechanism of Baryogenesis
-* Axion cosmology
+* Axion Cosmology
 * Cosmological perturbations, Primordial Black Hole formation and Gravitational Wave Signatures